What Is Certified Healthy Business?

 The State of Health in Oklahoma

-- The leading cause of death in Oklahoma is heart disease.
-In fact, more than 1 in 4 Oklahoma deaths in 2016was due to heart disease2 In 2016, cancer was the second leading cause of death in Oklahoma, accounting for more than 1 in 5 Oklahoma deaths.2 Cigarette smoking is responsible for about one-third of all cancer deaths in the state overall.3
+- The leading cause of death in Oklahoma is heart disease, followed by cancer².
+In fact, more than 1 in 4 Oklahoma deaths in 2017 were due to heart disease².
+Cancer accounted for more than 1 in 5 Oklahoma deaths in 2017², and many cancer deaths are related to cigarette smoking³.

-- In 2016, Oklahoma had the 10th highest diabetes prevalence in the nation.5 Type II diabetes accounts for 90% to 95% of all diabetes cases and obese and overweight adults are at increased risk for Type II diabetes.6 In 2016, approx. 87% of adults with diabetes were also overweight or obese.5
+- In 2017, Oklahoma had the 8th highest diabetes prevalence in the nation at 12.7% 5.
+Type II diabetes accounts for 90% to 95% of all diabetes cases and obese and overweight adults are at increased risk for Type II diabetes 6.
+In 2017, approximately 85% of Oklahomans with diabetes were also overweight or obese .7

-In 2015, more than half of adults did not consume at least one fruit per day.
-Also, nearly 1 in 4 adults did not consume at least one vegetable per day.5 In 2016, 2 out of every 3 Oklahomans were either overweight or obese.5 In 2016, more than 1 in 4 adults reported to not participate in leisure time physical activity during the past month.5 In 2016, 1 in 5 adults were current smokers.5 Unhealthy eating, a sedentary lifestyle, and tobacco use are a recipe for chronic disease.
+In 2017, just 54% of Oklahomans ate fruit one or more times per day 7.
+Also, 17% of adults ate vegetables less than once per day 7.
+In the same year, almost 71% of Oklahomans were either overweight or obese 7.
+In 2017, more than 1 in 4 adults reported that they did not participate in leisure time physical activity during the past month 7.
+In 2017, 1 in 5 adults were current smokers 7.
+Unhealthy eating, a sedentary lifestyle, and tobacco use are a recipe for chronic disease.
 However, we can work together to improve behaviors and the health of Oklahomans.
 The change starts with YOU!

 During their time at work, adults have the opportunity to begin their journey toward a healthier lifestyle-including moving more, eating better, and being tobacco-free.
 The start of this journey provides a great opportunity to help people develop a lifelong culture of health.
 Likewise, visitors can also greatly benefit from healthy changes at worksites, including access to healthier onsite food, walking paths, and smoke free air.